 The repentance Paul talks about has three components:

-John Paul II said of Christians that “We are the Easter people and ‘Alleluia’ is our song!”
-Likewise, Augustine said “A Christian should be an ‘alleluia’ from head to foot.”
-But being an “Easter person,” an “alleluia from head to foot,” means remembering why we can celebrate the resurrection and ascension of Jesus into Heaven; because first, He knew sorrow and pain, and it is in sharing in His death that we can truly share in the triumph of His Resurrection.
+Augustine said, A Christian should be an “alleluia” from head to foot.
+But being an alleluia from head to foot means remembering why we can celebrate the resurrection and ascension of Jesus into Heaven.
+Before those joyful events, he experienced sorrow and pain; and it is in sharing in the sorrow of his death that we can truly share in the triumph of his Resurrection.